2degrees/djeneralize/docs/source/introduction.rst

 ============

-Django supports inherited model declarations through the sub-classing of model classes in python code.
+Django supports inherited model declarations through the sub-classing of model classes in Python code.
 However, the use case for these inherited models is to only deal with the sub-classes themselves, and not to consider the role of sub-classes in the context of their super-class.
 The aim of :mod:`djeneralize` is to provide a way of mixing specializations of a general model case and work